Are you looking to devise a Colombia travel plan? You are in the right place!

 If you’d like to book day trips organized by local guides, Get Your Guide is a great platform.
 There are many affordable, highly rated Colombia tours that can be booked.
-Some of the best ones in the country include a boat tour to Guatape from Medellin, a tour of comua 13 in Medellin, and a sunset cruise in Cartagena.

 Many cities also offer free walking tours.
 I recommend Real City Tour in Medellin (You should make a reservation at least 2 days in advance since they book out pretty fast).
 Although the guided tour is free, remember to tip the guides!